 Across New England, too many polluters are getting away with contaminating our air and water.

-Today, with our federal government failing to enforce clean water and air laws, CLF’s role as legal watchdog is more important than ever.
-The pollution coming from industrial facilities, which is often laden with toxic and cancer-causing contaminants, is further damaging our already severely compromised waterways.
-Violators of our clean air laws are spewing hazardous fumes that contain more than 40 kinds of pollutants that contribute to asthma and other respiratory diseases.
+No matter the administration, our federal government does not do enough to enforce clean water and air laws, making CLF’s role as a legal watchdog more important than ever.
+Pollution from industrial facilities – often laden with toxic and cancer-causing contaminants – further damages our already compromised waterways.
+And violators of our clean air laws spew hazardous fumes that contribute to asthma and other respiratory diseases.

-CLF is protecting our communities by forcing polluters – whether it’s a scrapyard spilling chemicals into the water or a bus company spewing tailpipe pollution into our neighborhoods – to comply with the law.
+CLF protects our communities by forcing polluters – whether it’s a scrapyard spilling chemical-laden runoff into the water or a bus company emitting tailpipe pollution into our neighborhoods – to comply with the law.

-So far, our Environmental Enforcement work has generated more than $1,000,000 in funding for local environmental protection and restoration projects.
-These projects – implemented by dozens of local groups – benefit public health and the environment in communities from the Great Bay Watershed in New Hampshire down to Cape Cod and the Long Island Sound.
-See what the SEPs are helping to fund on the Mystic River and along Cape Cod.
+So far, our Environmental Enforcement work has generated more than $3,000,000 in funding for local environmental protection and restoration projects.
+These projects – implemented by dozens of local groups – benefit public health and the environment in communities from the Great Bay Watershed in New Hampshire to Roxbury, Massachusetts, and on down to Cape Cod.